Lay3rLabs/avs-toolkit/contracts/mock-hook-consumer/README.md

 ### Task Flow

-1. When a task is created, the contract simply adds an event attribute.
+1. When a task is created, the contract increments its created counter.
 2. When a task is completed, the contract:
    - Deserializes the task response
    - Creates a new task request (squaring the result)